arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 ## Introduction

 The Opta™ can be an irreplaceable support for home energy management.
-Getting information on instantaneous electrical consumption and interacting with the customer’s consumption plan, daily usage statistics, and seasonal forecasts can help in planning and managing electrical devices to optimize energetical efficiency.
-Always be connected and informed by integrating the Arduino Cloud, and add self-adjustment capability by monitoring and logging electrical statistics along with the option to operate the connected devices on-demand based on pre-set triggers.
+Getting information on instantaneous electrical consumption and interacting with the customer’s consumption plan, daily usage statistics, and seasonal forecasts can help plan and manage electrical devices to optimize energy efficiency.
+Always be connected and informed by integrating the Arduino Cloud.
+Add self-adjustment capability by monitoring and logging electrical statistics and the option to operate the connected devices on-demand based on pre-set triggers.

 As the industry shifts towards Industry 4.0, also known as the Industrial Internet of Things (IIoT), the focus is on improved energy management and the ability to operate devices on-demand within power grids.
 This transition promises significant cost savings and enhanced production performance.
 Opta™ prioritizes security, featuring elements that ensure data integrity, encryption, and secure certificate storage.
 This makes it a suitable IoT node for creating a private and secure IIoT network.

 ## Goals

-This application note shows an example of an energy management system, leveraging Opta™ and Arduino Cloud capabilities to perform the following operations:
+This application note shows an example of an energy management system leveraging Opta™ and Arduino Cloud capabilities to perform the following operations:

 - Allow Opta™ to receive and process remote actuation commands from the Arduino Cloud
 - Enable Opta™ to control devices based on the user's energy consumption patterns and the energy available from solar panels or any other power sources